Suki Norris

 Gettysburg, PA

-Ms. Norris was most recently a Healthcare Consultant with Blu Omega, an IT services firm based in Washington D.C.
-In this role she worked on Optum/Lewin teams providing data analytics support for Centers for Medicaid and Medicare Services Innovation Center (CMMI) related contracts.
+Ms. Norris was most recently a Healthcare Consultant with Blu Omega, an IT services firm based in Washington, D.C.
+In this role, she worked on Optum/Lewin teams, providing data analytics support for Centers for Medicare & Medicaid Services Innovation Center (CMMI)-related contracts.
 She also provided research on various CMMI contracts, including Guiding and Improved Dementia Experience (GUIDE) and States Advancing All-Payer Health Equity Approaches and Development (AHEAD).
-Ms. Norris developed Source of Truth datasets to track GUIDE payments for project initiation and respite payments.
+Ms. Norris developed Source of Truth datasets to track GUIDE payments for project initiation and respite payments.Â

 Prior to Blu Omega, Ms. Norris was a Senior Analyst at Rainmakers Strategic Solutions, a consulting services company.
 Here she led a team of data analysts working on government contracts, providing data analyst support using SAS, creating dashboards, and statistical analysis.

-Ms. Norris has a Doctor of Jurisprudence degree from Golden Gate University, a Master of Public Health from Tufts University, and a Bachelor of Arts in Economics from Mills College.
+Ms. Norris has a Doctor of Jurisprudence degree from Golden Gate University, a Master of Public Health from Tufts University, a Bachelor of Arts in Economics from Mills College.